Mschuddings/ddev-axe_a11y/README.md

 ddev axe_a11y urls.csv
 ``

+The file must be inside of ".ddev/axe_a11y/config"

 It will only open one CSV though but all urls will be checked of course.

 ## Previous reports.

-All reports will be in your .ddev/axe_a11y folder.
+All reports will be in your ".ddev/axe_a11y/results" folder.